We Make it Easy to Replace an Old Furnace!

 Having a new heating system installed in your home is a big deal.
-Hurlburt’s experienced service advisors will help you pick the right system to meet your needs and our professional installation team will make the change out quick and painless, with high attention to detail.
-You are our priority and we work on your schedule!
+Hurlburt’s experienced service advisors will help you pick the right heater to meet your needs and our professional installation team will make the change out of your old heater quick and painless, with high attention to detail.
+You are our priority and we work on your schedule at a fair price!

-Give us a call today for a no hassle, no obligation quote and take advantage of our seasonal furnace promotions!
+Give us a call today for a no hassle, no obligation quote and take advantage of our seasonal furnace promotions and financing offers!

 Below are some furnace options for you to consider.
 We will go over your options in detail and make recommendations based on your needs, budget, and home comfort goals.
 You may also qualify for hundreds of dollars in rebates from local utility providers as well as the furnace manufacturer.
 We’ll help you determine which rebates you qualify for and even submit the rebate forms for you!

-An electric furnace is a good option to consider when you’re looking at new heating systems for your home.
+An electric furnace is an option to consider when you’re looking at new heaters for your home.
 Electric furnaces are very expensive to operate as compared to a gas furnace so they are not installed much in the Eau Claire area due to our extreme heating demands in the winter months.
 You will still have to keep to a regular schedule of professional maintenance if you want to make sure your furnace continues to work well for many years to come.
 New variable speed ECM motors run super quiet and efficiently circulate the air in your home.

 Despite some of the attractive features of electric furnaces, gas furnaces are still the more popular of the two.
 They tend to be more energy efficient than electric models, and as long as they’re properly maintained, gas furnaces will see many years of service life.